About: A Brighter Theater

 His four children's books are available from Amazon at Sleepyheadbooks.com.

-Sonnets written when the author was in his early thirties begin each chapter, their themes reaching into and reflecting the writing in each.
+Sonnets written when the author was in his early thirties begin each chapter of 'Our Brilliant Eternity', their themes reaching into and reflecting the writing in each.
 Here are two of them.

 Yet while the footsteps of return may pitfalls still ensnare,